SummaryRead the full fact sheet

 Some costs of blepharoplasty may be covered if it is performed for medical reasons – for example, if the eyelids drape onto the eyelashes and block your vision.
-Ask your surgeon about any out-of-pocket costs you can expect.
+Ask your medical practitioner about any out-of-pocket costs you can expect.
 Visit Private Health for more information on private health insurance.

-You may want to ask your doctor for advice about finding a suitable specialist surgeon or hospital where blepharoplasty is performed.
-At your first consultation, you should ask the surgeon about their training and experience.
-It is preferable to have this procedure done by a surgeon who is specially trained to perform blepharoplasty and who has a lot of experience in carrying out this type of surgery.
+You may want to ask your doctor for advice about finding a suitable medical practitioner or hospital where blepharoplasty is performed.
+At your first consultation, you should ask the medical practitioner about their training and experience.
+It is preferable to have this procedure done by a medical practitioner who is specially trained to perform blepharoplasty and who has a lot of experience in carrying out this type of surgery.

 Medical issues related to blepharoplasty